nikumu/nikumu/README.md

 1. **[Portifolio](https://github.com/nikumu/portfolio)** - My personal site.
 2. **[Muro das Lamentações](https://github.com/nikumu/muro-das-lamentacoes)** - Next.js project bootstrapped with create-next-app.
 3. **[Made in Heaven](https://github.com/nikumu/made-in-heaven)** - Interactive web application that features a functional analog clock with some additional features.
-4. **[Freelas landing Page](https://github.com/nikumu/freelas-landing-page)** - A modern, responsive landing page for a freelance platform.
+4. **[Freelas Landing Page](https://github.com/nikumu/freelas-landing-page)** - A modern, responsive landing page for a freelance platform.
 5. **[javascript Quiz](https://github.com/nikumu/javascript-quiz)** - An interactive quiz website to test JavaScript knowledge.
 6. **[30 Days of JS](https://github.com/nikumu/30-days-of-js)** - A collection of projects created during the 30 Days of Code challenge.
 7. **[The Final Brain Cell](https://github.com/nikumu/the-final-brain-cell)** - Game based on a guessing system, where the player has a limited number of attempts to guess a random number.